SashaStrek/feed_txt_to_InfluxDBv1.11.8/README.md

 # feed_txt_to_InfluxDBv1.11.8
-Feeder for InfluxDBv1.11.8 that parses txt files and send lines to InfluxDBv1
+Feeder for InfluxDBv1.11.8 that parses txt files and sends lines to InfluxDBv1

 File:        feed_txt_to_InfluxDBv1.py
 Created:     2025 by Alexandr Strekalovski